Ganon's Castle Walkthrough

 Spirit Barrier in Ocarina of Time

 Shoot the orb at the back of the room with a Light Arrow to dispel the Spirit Barrier.
-Dispelling the barrier returns you to the Great Hall.
+This returns you to the Great Hall.

 Enter the Southeast Room of the Great Hall